 1. You Want to Save Money

-The average UK wedding now costs just under £32,000.
+The average UK wedding now costs £17,300.
 If you’re saving for a house deposit, raising a family, or don’t earn a lot, saving yourself tens of thousands of pounds can be very appealing.
-Even factoring in the cost of travelling abroad, you’ll be in pocket if you elope.

 2. You Want to Avoid Family Politics